ADAPT-uiuc/tglite/docs/source/index.rst

    :align: center
    :figwidth: 85 %

+   End-to-end training epoch time comparison on an Nvidia A100 GPU

 Install TGLite
 --------------
 See :ref:`Getting started <getting-started>` for instructions on how to install the TGLite binaries.
 To install from source or for local development, refer to :ref:`Building from source <build-from-source>` and :ref:`Development mode <development-mode>`.